The Day of the Doctor: Writing

-Moffat felt that it was important to bring something different to the return of Billie Piper, as she had returned as Rose Tyler in various cameo appearances throughout series 4, most prominently in "The Stolen Earth"/"Journey's End", in which she had a central role, and "The End of Time".
+Moffat felt that it was important to bring something different to Piper's return, as she had returned as Rose Tyler in various cameo appearances throughout series 4, most prominently in "The Stolen Earth"/"Journey's End", in which she had a central role, and "The End of Time".
 This led to the development of the Moment, which had previously been referenced in "The End of Time".
 Piper agreed with Moffat's sentiments, despite loving the character of Rose.

-Although Smith and Tennant ended up co-starring in the episode, neither actor was under contract for the series at the time, and at one point Moffat devised a plotline featuring Coleman as the sole regular cast member in case either declined.
-Knowing that Matt Smith was planning to leave, Moffat wrote the special specifically with the brief appearance of the Twelfth Doctor during the sequence of all of the Doctors uniting to save Gallifrey, prior to casting anyone in the role.
-Moffat later stated that it was his "plan from the start" that all the Doctors would fly in to save Gallifrey, and he knew there would be a new one at that time.
-He wrote it before knowing who would be cast.
+Although Matt Smith and Tennant ended up co-starring in the episode, neither actor was under contract for the series at the time, and at one point Moffat devised a plotline featuring Jenna Coleman as the sole regular cast member in case either declined.
+Knowing that Smith was planning to leave the series, Moffat wrote the special specifically with the brief appearance of the Twelfth Doctor during the sequence of all of the Doctors uniting to save Gallifrey, prior to casting anyone in the role.
+Moffat later stated that it was his "plan from the start" that all the Doctors would fly in to save Gallifrey.

 Moffat explained his choice of title to SFX magazine, commenting that "... it's very rare in Doctor Who that the story happens to the Doctor.
 It happens to people around him, and he helps out – he's the hero figure who rides in and saves everybody from the story of the week.
 He is not the story of the week.
 In this, he is the story of the week.
 This is the day of the Doctor.
 This is his most important day.
 His most important moment.
 This is the one he'll remember, whereas I often think the Doctor wanders back to his TARDIS and forgets all about it."